 Laundry spring cleaning list

-Get all of your laundry tasks done with these spring cleaning tips.
+Get all of your laundry tasks done and keep your laundry room organized with these spring cleaning tips.

 Clean the inside and outside of your washer